 - 20 percent on all goods

-We are still awaiting the official announcement to be published.
-In the meantime, we will continue to monitor developments and provide updates as more information becomes available.
+We will continue to monitor developments and provide updates as more information becomes available.
 Our trade experts are here to help in navigating these tariffs and leveraging duty mitigation strategies—reach out today.